Home » Days » Countdown to Saint Andrews Day? (2026)

 History of Saint Andrew’s Day

-The tradition of celebrating Scotland’s patron saint gained significant popularity during the 18th century as Scottish nationalism grew.
+The tradition of celebrating Scotland’s patron saint gained widespread popularity during the 18th century as Scottish nationalism grew.
 In 2006, the Scottish Parliament declared Saint Andrew’s Day an official bank holiday, although banks are not required to close and employers are not obligated to give employees the day off.

 “For Scotland’s patron saint, for Scotland’s flag, for Scotland’s people—Saint Andrew’s Day represents everything that makes Scotland great.”